INVEST-flagship/Aaltonen-Tervola-Heino-2021-Analysing-the-effects-of-healthcare-payment-policies-in-conjunction-with/README.md

 The full article can be found at: https://osf.io/preprints/socarxiv/m7h3u/

+## About the codes

+Codes are divided in to three modules: public healthcare customer fees (ASMAKSU), medicine reimbursements (LAAKE) and reimbursement of private health care and travel expenses (SAIRHKORV).
+Master module (KOKO) includes all previous groups and necessary SISU-model codes.
+SISU model codes are available at https://www.stat.fi/tup/mikrosimulointi/lataus.html

+In addition, each module has different types of files (datamuok = raw data editing code, lakimakrot = detailed entities of the law divided into macros, simul = actual simulation code).
+Sub-modules can also be run independently without the KOKO module.

 ## Output examples

 <img width="979" alt="Screenshot 2022-01-31 at 9 51 35" src="https://user-images.githubusercontent.com/75479046/151757241-c1dcaa38-b78d-4ea5-9167-c471338e236c.png">